mennooo/securing-ords/README.md

 Oracle APEX is perfect because you can build database-driven applications using the web browser.

 We are a an online store that sells clothes to customers.
+We will base the API on data from a **Packaged App** in Oracle APEX: the **Sample Database Application**.

+For this demo we see how the authorization works in three steps
+1. Using the API via Postman with Basic Authentication
+2. Using the API via Postman with Oauth2
+3. Using the API via a web application with Oauth2

-For this demo we build our E-commerse application on top of a **Packaged App** in Oracle APEX: the **Sample Database Application**.
-This will be an Oracle Jet application because then it makes sence to use a REST API.
+For the last step we build our E-commerse application using Oracle Jet application because then it makes sence to use a REST API.
 The Oracle JET API provides the oj.OAuth authorization plugin which supports the OAuth 2.0 open protocol.

 The goal is to create a REST API for the E-commerse application to let customers:
 - See products (not secured)